Graduate Seminar Leadership (CEVE 521)

 Grading

 Your seminar leadership counts for 20% of your final grade (see syllabus).
-Both partners receive the same grade.
+All group members receive the same grade.

 You will be evaluated on: